Empirical Framework for Cournot Oligopoly with Private Information

-This paper's main contribution is to develop an empirical framework for Cournot competition with private information about variable costs.
-To this end, we build on \cite{viv02} and consider a market for a homogenous product with linear and stochastic demand, where firms are asymmetric and have private information about their variable costs.
-Additionally, we allow for a market-level common technology shock (observed by the firms, but not by the econometrician) that shifts costs and induces correlation across firms' total variable costs.
+Our main contribution is to develop an empirical framework for asymmetric Cournot competition with private information about their costs.
+To this end, we build on \cite{viv02} and consider a market for a homogenous product with linear and stochastic demand, where firms are asymmetric and have private information about their marginal costs.
+Also, we allow for a common but unobserved (to the econometrician) market-level technology shock that shifts and induces correlation across firms' costs.

-We characterize the Bayesian Cournot-Nash equilibrium for this game and establish its testable restrictions to compare it against the Cournot model with complete information.
-Then, we propose a constructive strategy to identify the model parameters assuming that the observed quantities and prices are equilibrium outcomes of the game.
-Our identification strategy uses the result that equilibrium strategies are linear and strictly decreasing in costs and that demand and costs shocks are exogenous (shifters) independent and identically distributed across markets.
+We characterize the Bayesian Cournot-Nash equilibrium for this game and propose a constructive strategy to identify the model parameters assuming that the observed quantities and prices are equilibrium outcomes of the game.
+Our identification strategy uses the results that the equilibrium strategies are linear and strictly decreasing in their own cost and that demand and costs shocks are exogenous (``shifters") independent and identically distributed across markets.

-In particular, we show that the variation in observed prices and outputs identifies the demand parameters and that the variation in firms' outputs, together with the monotonicity of the equilibrium strategies, identifies the cost distributions.
-Then we show that the joint variation in firms' outputs identifies the distribution of the unobserved technology shock.
+In particular, we show that the variation in observed prices and outputs identifies the demand parameters and that the variation in firms' outputs and the monotonicity of the equilibrium strategies identify the cost distributions.
+Then we show that the joint variation in firms' outputs identifies the unobserved (common) technology shock distribution.

-Our identification strategy borrows some techniques from the literature on the identification of games with incomplete information.
-For instance, in empirical auctions with private values, strict monotonicity of the equilibrium strategies plays a central role in the identification: among others, see \cite{gpv00, gpv09}, and \cite{cgpv11}.\footnote{We also discuss how we can view our identification problem as classic identification of simultaneous equations system that determines demand and supply.
-Also, see \cite{EinavNevo2006} who provides the link between the classic demand and pricing literature and empirical auctions.} Similarly, the idea of using joint variation in firms' outputs to identify the distribution of the common technology shock is akin to the identification strategy in \cite{Krasnokutskaya2011} for auctions with unobserved auction-level heterogeneity.
+Our identification strategy borrows some insights from the empirical literature on Bayesian games.
+For instance, in empirical auctions with independent private values, strict monotonicity of bidding strategies plays a central role in the identification; see, for example, \cite{gpv00}.
+See \cite{EinavNevo2006}, who provide the link between the classic demand and pricing literature and empirical auctions.\footnote{We also discuss how we can view our identification problem as classic identification of simultaneous equations system that determines demand and supply.} Similarly, our idea of using joint variation in firms' outputs to identify the distribution of the common technology shock is akin to the identification strategy in \cite{Krasnokutskaya2011} for auctions with unobserved heterogeneity.